Diffusion Model in Latent Space for Medical Image Segmentation Task: Experiments

 \subsection{Implementation Details}

-We conducted experiments using VQ-VAE for both medical image and mask compression, and a diffusion model (DM) for segmentation in the latent space.
-The VQ-VAE employs an autoencoder architecture with three downsampling and upsampling layers, while the DM uses a UNet architecture with the same three-level downsampling and upsampling configuration.
-Both models use 128 base channels.
-For segmentation mask compression, a Weighted Cross-Entropy (WCE) loss is applied, with a weight of 5 for the positive class.
-For the LIDC-IDRI dataset, a higher weight of 50 is used due to the small size of the masks.
-The models are trained for 1000 steps using a simple loss function, following the settings in \cite{ddpm}.
-All experiments are implemented in PyTorch and conducted on four Tesla V100 GPUs, each with 16 GB of memory.
-The ISIC-2018 and CVC-Clinic datasets are uniformly resized to 256×256 pixels, while the LIDC-IDRI dataset is resized to 128×128 pixels.
-The networks are trained end-to-end using the AdamW optimizer~\cite{adam}.
-The batch size is set to 32 for the ISIC-2018 and CVC-Clinic datasets and 64 for LIDC-IDRI.
-The initial learning rate is \(1\times10^{-4}\).
-During inference, all models utilize 5-fold ensemble predictions to enhance performance.
-During inference, all models utilize a 5-fold ensemble prediction approach to enhance performance.
-For a fair comparison, the diffusion-based competitor was also reproduced using the same settings.
-Additionally, commonly used evaluation metrics, including the Dice coefficient and Intersection over Union (IoU), are employed to quantitatively assess segmentation performance.
+We employ a VQ-VAE to compress both medical images and segmentation masks, followed by a diffusion-based model operating in the latent space for segmentation.
+The VQ-VAE adopts an autoencoder architecture with three downsampling and upsampling levels, while the diffusion model is implemented as a U-Net with a matching three-level configuration.
+Both networks use 64 base channels with channel multipliers $[1, 2, 4]$.
+For mask compression, a Weighted Cross-Entropy (WCE) loss is applied, with a positive-class weight of 5 for ISIC-2018 and CVC-Clinic, and 50 for LIDC-IDRI to account for the extremely small target regions.
+The diffusion model follows the training setup described in~\cite{ddpm}, using 1000 diffusion timesteps.
+To condition the diffusion process, the encoded input image is directly concatenated with the noisy latent representation, serving as guidance during both training and inference.
+Images from ISIC-2018 and CVC-Clinic are resized to $256 \times 256$ pixels, while LIDC-IDRI slices are resized to $128 \times 128$.
+Training is performed using the AdamW optimizer~\cite{adam}, with batch sizes of 32 for ISIC-2018 and CVC-Clinic and 64 for LIDC-IDRI.
+The initial learning rate is set to $1 \times 10^{-4}$.
+During inference, five stochastic samples are generated per input and aggregated by averaging to obtain a confidence map, which is thresholded at 0.5 to produce the final segmentation.
+For fair comparison, diffusion-based baselines are reproduced under identical settings.
+Performance is evaluated using PSNR~\cite{huynh2008scope} and SSIM~\cite{wang2004image} for the reconstruction task, and the Dice coefficient and Intersection over Union (IoU) for the segmentation task.
+All experiments are implemented in PyTorch and conducted on four Tesla V100 GPUs with 16~GB memory each.